tom-f-oconnell/freewalk/README.md

 [tom-f-oconnell/metatools](https://github.com/tom-f-oconnell/metatools)

-Install these dependencies as you would install any ROS package from source, i.e.:
+Install these dependencies as you would install any ROS package from source, i.e.

 - Make a catkin workspace
 - Clone each repository to `<workspace>/src`